Registration is now closed for the 2018 Capture the Flag.

 - Web Apps - execute attacks against a flawed web application.
 Challenges are derived from the OWASP Top Ten most critical web app vulnerabilities

 The challenges will be presented to the participants in the form of a Jeopardy board with higher point challenges designed to require a higher level of skill.
-Though the Hacking and Web Application categories will require participants to ‘hack’ live, SecureState-controlled systems, most of the remaining challenges are designed in such a way that participants with minimal technical experience (and exceptional Google-Fu skills) will be able to solve them.
+Though the Web Application category will require participants to ‘hack’ live, SecureState-controlled systems, most of the remaining challenges are designed in such a way that participants with minimal technical experience (and exceptional Google-Fu skills) will be able to solve them.

 The winning team will be determined at the conclusion of the event based on their total scores.
 The scoreboard will be viewable to all participants throughout the event.
 However, teams will be allowed to purchase ‘hints’ using their accumulated points if they become stuck on any of the challenges.
 The number of purchases each team makes will not be made public until the end of the event and will affect the final scores used to determine the winner/runners-up.